guidefari/here_hugo/content/note/andy.md

 - [Tags are an ineffective association structure](https://notes.andymatuschak.org/Tags_are_an_ineffective_association_structure) - interesting take.
 Related to [Evergreen notes should be densely linked](https://notes.andymatuschak.org/z2HUE4ABbQjUNjrNemvkTCsLa1LPDRuwh1tXC).
 I find them useful for quick grouping and navigation of my notes, especially when I want to share a bunch of notes on related topics, but don't remember everything I've written on the topic.
 That's just one use case😄
 - [Evergreen notes](https://notes.andymatuschak.org/z4SDCZQeRo4xFEQ8H4qrSqd68ucpgE6LU155C)
 - [Close open loops](https://notes.andymatuschak.org/z8d4eJNaKrVDGTFpqRnQUPRkexB7K6XbcffAV) is something I've heard Tiago Forte talk about too
+- If you're writing and learning in public, [you are the primary audience by default](https://notes.andymatuschak.org/z8AfCaQJdp852orumhXPxHb3r278FHA9xZN8J). don't mix the process of writing 'publishable' work, and notes for yourself, those are two different caps.
+Very similar idea to Martin Fowler's workflows of refactoring.

+# Related reading
+while we're on the topic of atomic notes, the structure that Andy describes is similar to [how Tom Critchlow thinks about riffs](https://tomcritchlow.com/2023/02/10/riffs/).
+The big differences seem to be the motivation, but the execution shares similar principles.